-“What Avantis has accomplished with a single system could have required four separate systems.
-The Avantis solution also allows us to collect accurate performance and maintenance information to make informed decisions…this is priceless.” - Scott Lampe, Chief Financial Officer
+“What AVEVA has accomplished with a single system could have required four separate systems.
+The EAM solution also allows us to collect accurate performance and maintenance information to make informed decisions…this is priceless.” - Scott Lampe, Chief Financial Officer

 Charlotte, North Carolina – On its 65-acre racing complex in Charlotte, NC, Hendrick Motorsports (HMS) designs, tests, and builds race cars for such noted NASCAR drivers as four-time champion Jeff Gordon, two-time champion Terry Labonte, and Jimmie Johnson.
 Since 1984, Hendrick has grown from a one-car race team to a six-team operation that has won five of the last eleven NASCAR Nextel Cup (formerly Winston Cup) Championships.
 These include four consecutive titles – the sports first-ever.